Reef Spawning in the SeaSim

 Spawning activities and collaborative opportunities

 Along with AIMS researchers and students, SeaSim attracts national and international collaborators.
 Researchers travel from all over the world to work in the SeaSim during the Great Barrier Reef coral spawning season.
-Scientists from a range of institutions work independently or alongside AIMS staff, contributing to a number of high-profile projects that seek to:
+Scientists from a range of institutions work independently or alongside AIMS staff, contributing to many high-profile projects that seek to:

 - understand how climate change impacts the health of juvenile and adult corals and sponges, as well as the inheritance of temperature tolerance;